Sales Communication Skills

-3) They can read body language and control their own
+3. Read body language and control your own

 The same sentence said by someone who’s smiling, looking directly into your eyes, and sitting up straight is received very differently when the speaker is looking away and slouching -- even if they meant the same thing both times.